Uralla railway station: Heritage listing

-As at 22 November 2010, Uralla is part of a group of sites on the Great Northern line of high significance and a station and residence of high quality and typical of the development on that line.
+As at 22 November 2010, Uralla is part of a group of sites on the Great Northern line of significance and a station and residence of quality and typical of the development on that line.
 The buildings are significant in the development of the State's railway and to the local community.
-The gatekeeper's cottage is an excellent example of this early and major form of residence that was used widely throughout the State, particularly on lines constructed in the 1880s.
+The gatekeeper's cottage is an example of this early form of residence that was used widely throughout the State, particularly on lines constructed in the 1880s.
 It illustrates the pattern of development of the railway through country areas.

 Uralla railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.